 Although the focus of discussion was the donation criteria for MSM, the participants from LGBTQ organizations were also provided with the proposed screening process for trans donors described above.
 All of our consultations have included LGBTQ representatives as well as representatives of patient groups who receive large amounts of blood products.

 We have heard from some people in the trans and gender non-binary community that our screening processes should change.
 We would also like to do better.
 We are committed to working with the trans and gender non-binary community to improve how we interact with donors.
-This is why we are holding a consultation meeting in Toronto and in Vancouver in November and December of this year.
+This is why we held a consultation meeting in Vancouver (November 2016) and another in Toronto (December 2016).
+In February 2017, we shared the summary report of those consultations with the participants.

-Here is a partial list of organizations that have contributed to our discussions and with which we will continue our work on our criteria:
+Here is a partial list of organizations that have contributed to our discussions and with which we will continue to engage.

 - Aplastic Anemia Myelodysplasia Association of Canada